jfvilasPersonal/oberkorn/docs/reference.md

 # Reference
-Here you can find reference for creating and operating a JWT authorizator.
+Here you can find reference for creating and operating an Oberkorn authorizator.
 This reference page documents all the parameters you can/must code in a YAML file in order to create an authorizator via 'kubectl apply -f'.

 ## YAML
-To create a JWT Authorizator you must create a YAML file containing all the configuration that defines your needs to protect your web applications running in the Kubernetes cluster.
+To create an Oberkorn authorizator you must create a YAML file containing all the configuration that defines your needs to protect your web applications running in the Kubernetes cluster.
 This is a basic (minimal, with no rule restrictions) JWT Authorizator:

 ```yaml
 apiVersion: jfvilas.at.outlook.com/v1